JOAL2018/JOALPay/How tos.md

 ## View all employees

-Here is how to view all the employees' data together:
+Here is how to view all the employees' data together; type into a cell:

-    view()
+    j.view()

-This will list the attributes associated to every employee in the system.
+and run it.This will list the attributes associated to every employee in the system.

 Here is the function that defines the above: